Streetcars in North America: Growth

 The rapid growth of streetcar systems led to the widespread ability of people to live outside of a city and commute into it for work on a daily basis.
 Several of the communities that grew as a result of this new mobility were known as streetcar suburbs.
 Another outgrowth of the popularity of urban streetcar systems was the rise of interurban lines, which were basically streetcars that operated between cities and served remote, even rural, areas.
 In some areas interurban lines competed with regular passenger service on mainline railroads and in others they simply complemented the mainline roads by serving towns not on the mainlines.
 The largest of these was the Pacific Electric system in Los Angeles, which had over 1000 mile of track and 2,700 scheduled services each day.

 The Hagerstown and Frederick Railway that started in 1896 in northern Maryland was built to provide transit service to resorts and the streetcar company built and operated two amusement parks to entice more people to ride their streetcars.
 The Lake Shore Electric Railway interurban in northern Ohio carried passengers to Cedar Point and several other Ohio amusement parks.
 The Lake Compounce amusement park, which started in 1846, had by 1895 established trolley service to its rural Connecticut location.
-Although outside trolley service to Lake Compounce stopped in the 1930s, the park resurrected its trolley past with the "Lakeside Trolley" ride from 1997-2024, when the car was returned to the Shoreline Trolley Museum.
+Although outside trolley service to Lake Compounce stopped in the 1930s, the park resurrected its trolley past with the "Lakeside Trolley" ride from 1997 to 2024, when the car was returned to the Shoreline Trolley Museum.
 In the days before widespread radio listening was popular and in towns or neighborhoods too small to support a viable amusement park streetcar lines might help to fund an appearance of a touring musical act at the local bandstand to boost weekend afternoon ridership.